 Our commitment to transparency is underpinned by:

-- The principles in our Social Responsibility Policy, especially Operating with Integrity, Generating Shared Value and Maintaining and Enhancing Social Licence,
+- The principles in our Social Responsibility Policy, especially operating with integrity, generating shared value and maintaining and enhancing our social licence.

-- Our corporate and local support for the implementation of the Extractive Industries Transparency Initiative (EITI) in PNG.
+- Our corporate and local support for the implementation of the EITI in PNG.

-We have actively encouraged revenue transparency and are long-time supporters of PNG’s journey towards EITI compliance.
+We have actively encouraged revenue transparency in countries where we operate and are long-time supporters of PNG’s journey towards EITI compliance.
 For many years we published and promoted our payments in local newspapers and we have voluntarily disclosed our payments to governments in countries where we operate as part of our Transparency Report and in our Data Centre.

 We became an EITI Supporting Company in 2013 and actively participate in PNG’s EITI Multi-Stakeholder Group (MSG).
-We support the introduction of a public register of beneficial ownership of resource companies and licence interests in PNG and Australia. .
+We support the introduction of a public register of beneficial ownership of resource companies and licence interests in PNG, Alaska and Australia. .

 In 2014, the EITI Board approved PNG’s application to become an EITI candidate country.
 We continue to work with the PNG Government, civil society and industry peers to support implementation of the EITI in PNG.